Behavioral-Health-Network/famcare-sql-toolkit/docs/view-definitions/q-ere-six-month.md

 ## Changelog

+- **2025-09-30**: Adds `TIEDENROLLMENT` field to provide a DOCSERNO that may be used for joining to the PATHWAYCLIENT DOCSERNO directly.
+- **2025-08-18**: Adds Markdown frontmatter to replace the non-machine-readable tags.
-- **2025-08-09**: Initial Markdown documentation authored to support standardized view tracking.
+- **2025-08-09**: Adds initial Markdown documentation to support standardized view tracking.
-- **2025-07-22**: View definition created to support ERE 6-month follow-up reporting.
+- **2025-07-22**: Adds initial view definition to support ERE 6-month follow-up reporting.